 LED Kit Shapes

-LED Retrofit Kits – Typically an LED module with external separate driver that installs where the existing HID ballast is located in the fixture.
+LED Retrofit Kits – Typically an LED module with an external separate driver installs where the existing HID ballast is located in the fixture.
 The LED module is a disk or paddle shape with LEDs mounted on the same horizontal surface directing light downward and outward from the unit.
 Mounting hardware may include an E39 mogul base bracket to make use of the existing socket for easy installation.

-New Fixture (LED or Linear Fluorescent) – Whether interior or exterior application, a wide variety of whole fixture options exist for replacing a 400W HID fixtures.
+New Fixture (LED or Linear Fluorescent) – Whether it's an interior or exterior application, a wide variety of whole fixture options exist for replacing a 400W HID fixtures.
 LED, T8 or T5HO linear fluorescent high bay fixtures are common solutions for replacing HID.